 You’ve got a dream job offer, but it’s two states away.
-Or maybe it’s time to take the “long-distance” out of that long-distance relationship.
+Or maybe it’s time to take the “long distance” out of that long-distance relationship.
 Congratulations!
 Whatever the reason, you’ve got to move—and it’s not a local move.
 We’re talking about moving far away—potentially cross-country.
-That’s a long way, and you’ve got a lot of stuff.
-So what do you do?
+So, where do you start?

 Find expert agents to help you buy your home.

 2. Make a Moving Budget . . . and a Plan!

 Yay!
 Starting this step means you’ve landed on a city that makes sense for you and your family.
 But before you lose yourself in excitement (or mortal fear if that’s more your speed), let’s pump the brakes.
 What you do next is crucial to ensuring that this move is a blessing and not a financial curse for your family.
 Ground yourself with a plan and a budget.
 Here are some things you need to think about:

 Will you receive a company relocation package?

 Companies often offer a relocation package to cover the cost of relocating a new hire or existing staff member to a new position.
 We say often because there’s no law that says companies have to provide a relocation deal.
 It’s considered a perk, and a lot of companies offer relocation packages so they can attract top-notch employees from across the country.
 But here’s the thousand-dollar question: How much will the company help with?
 Find out how much your company’s relocation package will cover and how they structure it first.
 That way you can budget the rest of your move.

 While the Tax Reform Bill of 2018 eliminated the tax deduction for moving, you need to be aware of tax filing requirements in your old state and your new one.
 Depending on where you move, you may need to file a partial-year income tax return.
 Talk to a tax expert to make sure you don’t miss anything.Will you sell your home or break your lease?